Skip to content

 This is why we check DNS records.

-Step 5: The _redirects File (Narrator: It Did Not Work)
+Attempt 5: The _redirects File (Narrator: It Did Not Work)

 By this point I had abandoned the Worker approach entirely and pivoted to Cloudflare Pages native _redirects: